Visual Inspiration from Joanna Gaines – Brown Terracotta Tiles

 Photos of Brown Terracotta Tiles

-Houston Tile Works does excellent work installing our tile on Texas floors!
-Thanks for sharing the photos, friends.
-Thanks, too, to Joanna Gaines and her team for showing the beauty and versatility of handmade Saltillo tile in the Hot Sauce House.
+We are thankful to Joanna Gaines and her team for showing the beauty and versatility of handmade Saltillo tile in the Hot Sauce House.